Trauma-informed, Resilience-oriented Care

 Domain 7 – Ongoing Performance Improvement and Evaluation

 Ensure a system is in place to measure performance in each domain.
-Track, analyze and review data to address challenges and/or reinforce progress.
+Track, analyze and review data to address challenges and reinforce progress.

 Contact us to learn more about how the National Council’s Trauma-informed, Resilience-oriented Care Team can help transform your organization.

-The National Council for Mental Wellbeing Trauma-informed, Resilience-oriented Care Team partners with individuals, organizations, systems and communities to provide training, technical assistance and coaching to advance trauma-informed, resilience-oriented approaches.
+The National Council’s Trauma-informed, Resilience-oriented Care Team provides training, technical assistance and coaching to advance trauma-informed, resilience-oriented approaches.

-Individual consultation is focused on the development of trauma-informed, resilience-oriented supervisory and leadership approaches through assessment, education and coaching.
-Organizational, community or system consultation is focused on a Core Implementation Team (CIT) which is an organization’s primary change agent in the process of adopting and sustaining chosen practices reflected within the seven domains of trauma-informed, resilience-oriented care.
+Individual consultation is focused on the development of supervisory and leadership approaches through assessment, education and coaching.
+Organizational, community or system consultation is focused on a Core Implementation Team (CIT), which is an organization’s primary change agent in the process of adopting and sustaining chosen practices.

 - Develop and sustain a trauma-informed, resilient, educated and responsive workforce.